JP1998/CommandLineTools/README.md

 public class Main {

     public static void main(String[] args) {
-        Command.assureLoadingOfCommands(
+        // examples of calling the encrypt command.
+        // As this is a default command you don't have to assure the loading of it Command.parse(
+            // here the parameters are only given through implicit assignments "encrypt /somedirectory/toEncrypt/ /somedirectory/encrypted/ asdf1234"
+        ).execute();

+        Command.parse(
+            // here only the parameter out is given explicitly
+            // since its value is given before it is tried to be assigned implicitly
+            // it is simply skipped in the list of implicit parameters "encrypt out /somedirectory/encrypted/ /somedirectory/toEncrypt/ asdf1234"
+        ).execute();

+        Command.parse(
+            // here all of the parameters are given explicitly whereas the order does not matter whatsoever "encrypt password asdf1234 out /somedirectory/encrypted/  src /somedirectory/toEncrypt/" ).execute();

+        // now we have to load the mentioned custom command Command.assureLoadingOfCommands(
             "com.yourname.yourproject.commands.SampleCommand"
             // Your other command classes can be listed here too, with commas separated );

-        Command.parse(
+        // now we can use it as already explained before with explicit or implicit value assignments Command.parse(
             "samplecommand param1 \"this is some string\" param2 321"
         ).execute();